Face Coverings at RDU

 - How long will I be required to wear a face covering at RDU?

 A face covering is a material that covers the nose and mouth that is secured to the head with ties, straps, or loops over the ears or is simply wrapped around the lower face.
 It can be made of a variety of synthetic and natural fabrics, including cotton, silk, or linen.
 Ideally, a face covering has two (2) or more layers.
 A face covering may be factory-made, sewn by hand, or can be improvised from household items such as scarfs, bandanas, t-shirts, sweatshirts or towels.
-A face shield that covers the nose and mouth also meets the face covering requirements of the executive order.

 - Has a medical or behavioral condition or disability and cannot wear a face covering (including, but not limited to, any person who has trouble breathing, or is unconscious or incapacitated, or is otherwise unable to put on or remove the face covering without assistance)